The John Heartfield Exhibition Proudly Features These Artists

 More Exhibits Are Coming

 Winston Smith became famous for his album covers and graphics for San Francisco punk legends Dead Kennedys.
 A self-described Punk Art Surrealist, Winston is a master of “hand-carved” collage.
-He was astonished after returning to America after years abroad to see how corporate domination had become the accepted norm.
-So he began combining "safe” magazine images into politically charged works of art.
+After returning home after years abroad, the accepted corporate domination of American politics and society astonished him.
+So he worked to combine “safe” magazine images into politically charged works of art.

 Pocket Satire Cutting-Edge Collage.
-Oliver Dunne & Siobhán McCooey are collage-artists and writers from Dublin, Ireland.
+Oliver Dunne & Siobhán McCooey are collage artists and writers from Dublin, Ireland.
 All their work is handmade, with scissors and glue, using old magazines and promotional material.
 They do not use Photoshop.
 Oliver & Siobhán see their work as continuing in the tradition of John Heartfield and the artists of the Weimar Republic.
-Their work has been featured in many publications including Punch, Hot Press.
+Their work has been featured in many publications, includin Punch, Hot Press.

-Antifa Artists on the The Art Of War.
-Photo Illustrations by Michael Tunk, Cara Adams, Hope Kroll, Human Wreckage, Mark Jason Weston, Thomas Young, Kieran Madden, Johanna Goodman, Jilly Ballistic, Winston Smith, Frank Morison and Anthony Gerace.
+Antifa Artists reveal The Art Of War.
+Photo Illustrations by Michael Tunk, Cara Adams, Hope Kroll, Human Wreckage, Mark Jason Weston, Thomas Young, Kieran Madden, Johanna Goodman, Jilly Ballistic, Winston Smith, Frank Morison, and Anthony Gerace.
 Twelve collage artists respond to an American state of emergency, with inspiration from master political artist John Heartfield.

-David King is a San Francisco based artist who designed the symbol for the British punk bank Crass.
-David prefers working in the medium of stencil art.
-David’s layered colorful satiric graphics are perfect for political posters and t-shirts.
+David King was a San Francisco artist who designed the symbol for the British punk bank, Crass.
+Sadly, David is no longer with us.
+His juxtapositions, created in the medium of stencil art, are only one reason we remember this gentle, brilliant artist.
+David’s layered colorful satiric graphics would make influential political posters and t-shirts.

-FaMoUs EmpTy Sky is a multi-talented Vancouver based artist whose life and art were forever changed when she discovered the German Dada & Political Collage Master John Heartfield.
-FaMoUs EmpTy Sky made complex collage her obsession.
-Recently, she’s developed an entirely original art technique that produces stunning images.
+FaMoUs EmpTy Sky is a multi-talented Canadian mixed media artist who lives on Mayne Island.
+She says her life and art were forever changed when she discovered the German Dada & political collage master John Heartfield.
+Complex, often spiritual collage, is FaMoUs EmpTy Sky’s obsession.
+Recently, she developed an entirely original art technique that produces stunning images.
 These works of art are the Nnots.

 Andrea Hofmann is a brilliant German scholar and a great friend of The John Heartfield Exhibition.
 Her insightful commentaries on Heartfield’s work already appear on several pages in the Art As A Weapon section.
-The analyses she’s written for some of the most topical Heartfield pieces such as women’s issues and money in politics merit their own exhibit in Reveal Art.
+The analyses she’s written for some of the most topical Heartfield pieces, such as women’s issues and money in politics, merit their own exhibit in One Hand Art.

 IMPORTANT COPYRIGHT INFO: All art, images, and work in the Reveal Art Exhibit are courtesy of and copyrighted by the credited artist.
 Such art, images, and work may not be reproduced in any form without the specific written consent of the credited artist.
 Please write directly to the credited artist on their associated websites to learn more about copyright permission.
 If a website is not shown, please contact this exhibition’s curator.
 He will pass on your request to the credited artist.

-The artist John Heartfield wanted his artwork to be easily available to as many people as possible.
+The artist John Heartfield wanted his artwork to be readily available to as many people as possible.
 He would have loved the Internet.
 His art was much more than masterpieces of imagination and technique.
 They were warnings.
 The consistent message that runs through his work is authoritarians and war can never be solutions to issues that face humanity.
-That accepting dictators who claim they alone have the answers is madness.
+Voting for dictators who claim they alone can fix a nation’s issues is madness.

-Art in the Reveal Art exhibit is not only political.
-Reveal Art artists find inspiration in the life and work of John Heartfield.
-They want to expose the alternate facts of the Trump era to reveal the con game being played on America.
-Some, like the German Dadaists, want to play on modern culture.
-Others reveal art with techniques that take full advantage of our ever-evolving technology.
-In a real sense, these artists need to express the fact that social conditions and the out-of-control greed that led to the rise of fascism in the twentieth century still remain very much with us today.
+Artists in this exhibition play on modern culture, often using techniques that take full advantage of our ever-evolving technology.
+In a real sense, these artists reveal that the division and out-of-control greed that led to the rise of fascism in the twentieth century still remain very much with us today.

-The Reveal Art exhibit is about humor and revelation.
-The same kind of humor and revelations found in the majority of John Heartfield’s work.
+The One Hand Art exhibit is about the same kind of humor and revelations found in most of John Heartfield’s work.